 A philosophical and psychological approach

-A more philosophical approach towards happiness is a sense of fulfilment in various aspects of life.
-The theory defines the achievement of happiness in three aspects of life namely – the Pleasant Life, the Good Life and the Meaningful Life.
+A more philosophical approach toward happiness is a sense of fulfillment in various aspects of life.
+The theory defines the achievement of happiness in three aspects of life namely – the Pleasant Life, the Good Life, and the Meaningful Life.
 The Hedonistic Theory defines happiness as the mere presence of pleasure.
 In simple terms, minimizing pain and maximizing pleasure.

 The renowned psychologist Sigmund Freud had an entirely different approach to happiness.
 He defined happiness as the absence of pain one feels without suppressing their drives and erotic instincts.
 Several other psychologists have also devised various scales representing different aspects of one’s life to measure happiness.
 The Yogic philosophy on the other hand states that happiness is the pure nature of our soul.
 It is a state of ultimate bliss one feels from attaining a state of self-realization.

 Happiness can be a complex concept.
 We as humans are evolving and things around us are changing rapidly.
 People have different approaches to life and with it comes different paths to understanding the same concept.
 Today we look for a scientific explanation for many complex life concepts.
 Happiness, too, can be viewed from a biochemical lens.

 Years of research has proven that the psychological aspect of human beings is connected to the somatic aspects.
 The two are interrelated and share a cause-effect relationship.
 Happiness too finds itself in these forms.
 Happiness is a two-dimensional theory and can be caused by endogenous factors such as biological/cognitive/personality or even exogenous factors such as environment/socio-economical/behavioral factors.
 For decades together there have been detailed talks about how our surroundings or external factors can play a major role in affecting our happiness, but it is fairly recent that a talk has been stirred around its biological and psychological factors.